Did you know that 4 out of 5 organizations in the US are now using low-code/no-code solutions for business automation and app development?

 In airSlate, all Bots are split into two categories — Automation and Integration.

-- Integration Bots are used to integrate your Flow with cloud services, productivity tools, and streamline the storage of important information.
+- Integration Bots are used to integrate your Template with cloud services, productivity tools, and streamline the storage of important information.
 They are used to transfer data from CRMs, SQL databases, spreadsheets, and other sources.

 Leveraging airSlate Bots helps users streamline a vast scope of business operations — whether it’s contract management, employee onboarding, or patient intake, all within airSlate.
 In one example, a local recreational facility, In At The Deep End, automated their registration workflow with fast and simple airSlate forms.
-They also set up airSlate for internal purposes, when Slates and Flows are either sent out on-demand or via a link within employee handbooks and on their own intranet.
+They also set up airSlate for internal purposes, when Flows and Templates are either sent out on-demand or via a link within employee handbooks and on their own intranet.

 In another example, San Diego’s NewSchool of Architecture & Design was able to transform their form completion process using airSlate’s rule-based bot automation.
 They built the rules they required directly into their forms so that they are forwarded to the correct department for approval, and then back to the Registrar’s Office as an email sent directly into their Customer Management System.

 The future is no-code, and here’s why

 Government organizations and businesses of all sizes, across different industries, are now completely invested in cloud infrastructure.
 No-code solutions, with support for local and cloud versions, foster faster and more convenient cloud migrations.
 These solutions can be deployed to recreate critical business apps while helping organizations achieve new levels of productivity in the cloud.

 Today, we are witnessing a shift toward hyper-agile architectures in business app development on cloud platforms.
 More and more organizations are embracing technologies that facilitate the seamless development of cloud-native apps.
 No-code solutions that support cloud-based app development will perfectly align with such software development trends.